pct960/vim-setup/README.rst

 Why isn't autocomplete available?
 =================================

-Autocomplete was deliberately not added since adding language servers and a lot of plugins would have severely slowed it down.
+Autocomplete was deliberately not added since adding language servers and a lot of plugins will severely slow it down.
 The objective of this project was to have a fast, simple and clean alternative to a bulky IDE.
 Adding features that make it slow would be counterproductive.
-That being said, features that do not compromise the smooth experience of ``vim`` can always be added.
+That being said, features that do not compromise the smooth experience of ``vim-ide`` can always be added.

 Contributions
 =============